outscal/Observer-Design-Pattern-in-Unity/Chap00- Introduction.md

 All clear?
-Let's Get Started and get you access to your tools
+Let's Get Started